 Using your Competitor’s Link Profile for Link Build

 Conduct a backlink analysis on your competitors and document their link profile.
 You’ll discover some link build opportunities and topic areas that would be very useful for you.
 Look for low hanging fruit and fire off some link build request on them.
 Here are some available tools you can use for competitive backlink analysis:

 - Link Detective

 Just a tip on guest posting, don’t promote your brand/services in the article.
 Write in a way that you’re giving information to their readers and not selling your products/services in their blog.
-Informative and unique articles are great for guest post.
-If you’re having a hard time searching for websites that offers guest posting for bloggers, check out BLU (Blogger Link Up) it will save you time and effort.
+Informative and unique articles are great for a guest post.
+If you’re having a hard time searching for websites that offer guest posting for bloggers, check out BLU (Blogger Link Up) it will save you time and effort.

 Always remember to go for quality and not quantity.
 It’s better to have a few authoritative links than to have millions of spammy links.
-So aim to get good links not easy links that is leaking link juice.
+So aim to get good links, not easy links that is leaking link juice.

 Author Bio: Al Gregorios, Content Manager forProject Assistant with Business in Box solutions, enjoys discovering and sharing business strategies for online marketing, CRM, project management, mobile marketing, and technical publications.